 Topics Map > Communication and Collaboration > Email

 Office 365, Email, Exchange, University Email with Exchange

-Microsoft provides official documentation for using Exchange accounts on mobile devices, which can be found here.
+In addition to this page, Microsoft provides official documentation for using Exchange accounts on mobile devices, which can be found here.

 iOS/iPadOS Apple Mail